 Your breast or chest area may appear swollen and feel uncomfortable.
 This usually settles within a few weeks after treatment.

-If it continues after this time, talk to your specialist or breast care nurse as you may need to be seen and assessed by a lymphoedema specialist.
+If it continues after this time, talk to your treatment team as you may need to be seen and assessed by a lymphoedema specialist.

 You may also have stiffness and discomfort around the shoulder and breast or chest area during and after treatment.

 Continuing to do arm and shoulder exercises during radiotherapy and for several months afterwards may help minimise or prevent stiffness or discomfort.